fr / en

 Lecture / performance

 The performance stages an investigation on a painting by Hieronymus Bosch, most commonly referred to as The Conjurer.
-Considered to be one of the earliest representations of magic in the history of Western painting, this work surprisingly appears to anticipate the most contemporary forms of manipulating collective attention.
+Considered to be one of the earliest representations of magic in the history of Western painting, this work strikingly seems to anticipate the most contemporary forms of attention manipulation.

 The painting has also known a particularly troubled fate: re-appropriated by editorial cartoonists after May 68, stolen by a founder of French revolutionary group Action Directe in 1979, and probably concealing one of the major visual enigma of its time…